learning-zone/react-basics/react-19-interview-questions.md

 import { use, Suspense } from 'react';

 function Comments({ commentsPromise }) {
-  // use() will suspend if the Promise isn't resolved const comments = use(commentsPromise);
+  // use() will suspend if the Promise isn\'t resolved const comments = use(commentsPromise);

   return comments.map(comment => (